dim882/functron/README.md

 ```

 Then to view any HTML test pages, open them in a dev server.
 I'm using the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension for VS Code.

+The main factory function is `/src/component.fp.ts`.

+The main example usage is in `/src/text-input`.